chrisgrieser/nvim-chainsaw/README.md

 	},
 }

+-- Optional
--- 1. avoids `undefined-global` diagnostic from the lua-lsp in your config -- 2. loads `nvim-chainsaw` when calling `Chainsaw` if it hasn't been loaded yet _G.Chainsaw = function(name)
+-- 1. avoids `undefined-global` diagnostic from the lua-lsp in your config -- 2. lazy-loads `nvim-chainsaw` when calling `Chainsaw` _G.Chainsaw = function(name)
 	require("chainsaw")
 	Chainsaw(name)